Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 - `oneflow.get_all_variables` : Get the `variable` of all job functions.
 - `oneflow.load_variables` : Update the `variable` in  job function.

-`oneflow.get_all_variables` returns a dictionary whose key is the `name` specified when creating the `variable` and the value corresponding to the key is a tensor which has `numpy()` converted to a numpy array.
+`oneflow.get_all_variables` returns a dictionary whose key is the `name` specified when creating the `variable` and the value corresponding to the key is a tensor which has `numpy()` method to convert itself to a numpy array.

-For example, creating an object named `myblob` is in the job function:
+For example, creating an object named `myblob`  in job function:

 ```python
 @flow.global_function()